 I should have reviewed this six months ago, but I have so many other things to review, and I still have more than half left in the bottle, hence the delay.
 I was not paid for this review or received it as a gift.

-The main ingredient, Mandelic acid, is an excellent alternative to glycolic acid as it has larger molecules and is less irritating on the skin.
+The main ingredient, Mandelic acid, is an excellent alternative to glycolic acid as it has larger molecules and is less irritating to the skin.
 It doesn’t give me the tingling effect glycolic acid typically does.
 It is also oil-soluble, so people with oily skin can use this too.
 It will clear out blackheads due to its oil solubility properties.
 Mandelic acid works like all other AHAs to target aging-related problems.
 It can diminish the appearance of fine lines and remove the aged epidermis.
 Doing so will give you smoother, clearer, younger-looking skin!

 The first time I applied this serum to my skin, I wasn’t too fond of it.
 The serum is a bit oily and has a chemical scent.
 But, after applying this serum, my skin feels softer and plumper.
 Maybe it is a combination of the serum and the mini face massage I give myself.
 It absorbs well into the skin, and here is where I am thankful for the slightly oilier consistency, as my skin does not tighten and dry out while I wait 15 minutes before continuing with the next step.
 During that waiting period, my skin feels nicely moisturized and hydrated.